What do dating and strong passwords have in common?

 How could we make this word combination a better password?

 For starters, let increase the character count to 16 by adding some numbers.
 Perhaps, goseahawks2020.
-Oops, that’s only 14.
+That’s only 14 characters, let’s make it longer.

 How about adding a symbol and a new number to make the password goseahawks#12020?